UT-88. Using OS CP/M. Part 2/2.

 BASCOM.СОМ – BASIC compiller.

-Actually, most CP/M-80 (CP/M 2.2) can work on this computer.
+Most CP/M-80 (CP/M 2.2) can work on this computer.
 Many of them even don’t need any additional adjustments or installations.
-If you hava a CP/M program that you want to use on this computer, you can follow these steps to load it there:
+If you have a CP/M program that you want to use on this computer, you can follow these steps to load it there:

 - An emulator from here needs to be downloaded.